Receiving a contract for a teaching job in China is always exciting, especially if your job search has only just started.

 However, before you sign on the dotted line, the re are several red flags you need to keep an eye out for.

-Despite the many horror stories you may read online, not all red flags are related to downright scams – not every employer is unscrupulous and out to squeeze every teaching-bloodrop out of your soul.
+Despite the many horror stories you may read online, not all red flags are related to downright scams – not every employer is unscrupulous and out to squeeze every teaching-bloodrop out of your soul (and yes – it’s safe to teach in China).

 Most employers and schools in China are actually great and, although reputable recruiting agencies do their utmost to only deal with trustworthy and professional schools, that doesn’t mean you should blindly sign away 12 months (or more) of your teaching life.